Getting Divorced or Separated

 Give us a call.
 We can help you find the coverage that keeps you adequately protected in this phase of transition.
 We are here to help!
 We are here for you.

-Your divorce is almost final when you receive your Auto Insurance renewal letter in the mail.
+Your divorce is almost final when you receive your car insurance renewal letter in the mail.

-And figuring out insurance between you and your ex-husband is the least of your concerns.
-Who will list your 15-year old daughter and 17-year old son on their policy?
+Figuring out insurance between you and your ex-spouse is the least of your concerns.
+Who will list your 15-year-old daughter and 17-year-old son on their auto policy?
 Insurance for teen drivers doesn’t come cheap.
 And you agreed that they’ll live for a week with their father, then for a week with you.
 Now, that doesn’t seem to make things easier…

-Once your ex-spouse moves out, you should update the garaging addresses and commuting distance of all vehicles.
+Once your ex moves out, you should update the garaging addresses and commuting distance of all vehicles.
 This is the first step before splitting the joint auto policy.